How to screenshot on Surface Pro

 1. Press and hold the Power button.

-2. While you hold down the Power button, press and release the Volume Up button on the side of the device.
+2. While holding the Power button, press and release the Volume Up button on the side of the device.

 Screenshot on Surface Pro 3 in Tablet Mode